 - Learn about our Out-Of-State Exam Prep Course

 Pennsylvania and broker license reciprocity

-Moreover, the state of Pennsylvania in December 2003 passed legislation that creates license reciprocity agreements between it and other states.
-As of April 2017, the Pennsylvania State Real Estate Commission has reciprocity agreements with only Arkansas, Georgia, Louisiana, Maryland, Massachusetts, and New York.
+Moreover, the state of Pennsylvania in 2003 passed legislation that creates license reciprocity agreements between it and other states.
+It has been updated since.
+As of August 2019, the Pennsylvania State Real Estate Commission has reciprocity agreements only with Arkansas, Georgia, Louisiana, Maryland, Massachusetts, and New York.

 The form, its required attachments, and an appropriate fee must be submitted to and approved by the Commission before you are permitted to sit for the Pennsylvania broker examination.
-Copies of the form and accompanying instructions are available online and can be downloaded from the commission website, or are available by contacting the commission at:
+Forms and accompanying instructions are available online and can be downloaded from the commission website, or are available by contacting the commission at: